Experiencing Loss of Memory & Feelings of Guilt

 - Increased anxiety and stress – As your mind processes the information from the accident, it can stay in a heightened state of anxiety.
 You can stay irritable, tense, or feel uninterested in talking to people you associate with motorcycling.

 - Hyperarousal (feeling on edge, stressed, or angry) – Arousal symptoms are usually constant (as opposed to triggers) that remind one of the traumatic events.
-It interrupts your daily routine and can cause difficulties sleeping, eating, or concentrating on things.
+It interrupts your daily routine and can cause difficulties in sleeping, eating, or concentrating on things.

-If these symptoms persist, disrupts your work or home life, and continues for more than 3 months, consider seeking professional help to work through the anxiety and residual feelings.
+If these symptoms persist, disrupt your work or home life, and continues for more than 3 months, consider seeking professional help to work through the anxiety and residual feelings.
 They aren’t healthy for your long-term happiness, and you need extra help to get through the situation.

 An accident is an experience that you need to learn from.
 You will have to think back to what happened and uncover how you got into the situation to begin with.
 You have the ability to process what the conditions were at that time, and from your training, you can decide what you could have done differently to avoid the situation or how you could have reacted differently.